etsy/Sahale/README.md

 The Name
 ===
-Sahale was handmade at Etsy and is named for [Sahale Mountain](http://en.wikipedia.org/wiki/Sahale_Mountain), which is a wonderful vantage point from which to "view the Cascades."
+Sahale was handmade at [Etsy.com](http://www.etsy.com) and is named for [Sahale Mountain](http://en.wikipedia.org/wiki/Sahale_Mountain), which is a wonderful vantage point from which to view the Cascades ;)